martinklepsch/derivatives/README.md

    :as-map    [[:db :increased] (fn [db incd] {:db db :increased inch})]})
 ```

-The benefit here is that we don't use vars to make sure the dependencies are met and that we provide this information in a way that can easily be turned into a dependency graph which will later help us only calculating required *derivatives* (done by `derivatives-manager`).
+The benefit here is that we don't use vars to make sure the dependencies are met and that we provide this information in a way that can easily be turned into a dependency graph (data FTW) which will later help us only calculating required *derivatives* (done by `derivatives-manager`).
 In comparison the first snippet will create derived-atoms and recalculate them whenever any of their dependencies change, no matter if you're using the derived-atom in any of your views.

-**Re-Frame Subscriptions**
+#### Re-Frame Subscriptions

 - In Re-Frame you can do `(subscribe [:sub-id "a parameter"])`, with *derivatives* you can't.
 Instead these parameters need to be put into `db` and be used (potentially via another *derivative*) from there.
 - In Re-Frame subscriptions may have side-effects to listen to remote changes etc. This library does not intend to solve this kind of problem and thus side effects are discouraged.